 Students will have the option to participate in ONE dress down day each week.
-On Wednesdays, students are allowed to wear a Holy Name spirit shirt with appropriate jeans or blue jean shorts (no skinny jeans, leggings, distressed jeans, torn or cut-off jeans, or athletic shorts).
+On Fridays, students are allowed to wear a Holy Name spirit shirt with appropriate jeans or blue jean shorts (leggings, distressed jeans, torn or cut-off jeans, or athletic shorts are not permitted).
 Shorts must be no more than 3 inches above the knee.
+Students may also wear uniform shorts, skirts, or pants.
 Crocs and flip-flops are not permitted.